flexera-public/policy_templates/cost/azure/rightsize_compute_instances/README.md

   - `Key=~/Regex/` - Filter all resources where the value for the specified key matches the specified regex string.
   - `Key!~/Regex/` - Filter all resources where the value for the specified key does not match the specified regex string.
 This will also filter all resources missing the specified tag key.
 - *Exclusion Tags: Any / All* - Whether to filter instances containing any of the specified tags or only those that contain all of them.
 Only applicable if more than one value is entered in the `Exclusion Tags` field.
+- *Skip Instance Sizes* - Whether to recommend downsizing multiple sizes.
+When set to 'No', only the next smaller size will ever be recommended for downsizing.
+When set to 'Yes', more aggressive downsizing recommendations will be made when appropriate.
 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).
 - *Power Off Type* - Whether to perform a graceful shutdown or a forced shutdown when powering off idle instances.
 Only applicable when taking action against instances.